buddhaman/AnymaEngine/Readme.md

 #### TODO
 - Fix the scale of the agents.
+- Make tools to visualize genes and gene changes such that agent phenotype can be designed properly.
 - Design genes such that limbs appear and disappear gradually.
 - Create food.
 Make bushes with berries and herbivore agents have to stand still and collect.
 - Create tilemap and interpolate colors on the edges for biomes.
-- Use perlin noise for terain and biome generation.
 - Make decorations on the terain, rocks.
 - Collision detection with solid tiles.
 - Show work done per thread.
 Internal profiling tools.